Tamaha (Dakota scout): Peace medal and loyalty papers

 Because of his loyalty to America, Tamaha was presented a Peace Medal and Loyalty papers by William Clark.
 These papers can be seen at the Minnesota History Center.
 Tamaha carried these papers with him and would charge people to see them.

+Dakota-Ojibwe War

+Tamaha is noted by the Shakopee Heritage Society as participating in the Battle of Shakopee on May 27, 1858 near Murphy's Landing in Shakopee, Minnesota.
+The Battle of Shakopee is noted as being the final engagement of the broader Dakota-Ojibwe War.

 Opposition to Dakota War of 1862

 Wearing his trademark stovepipe hat, he was a vocal advocate of amicable relations between whites (particularly Americans) and Indians, Before the Dakota War of 1862, Tamaha stood before Little Crow and advised him not go to war against the whites.

 Death

 Tamaha died in 1864 after the Dakota War.
 According to Charles Eastman he died at Fort Pierre S.D.